snapclient

 Components

-The snapclient frontend handles communication with the server and after successfull hello hand shake it dispatches packages from the server.
+The snapclient frontend handles communication with the server and after successfull hello handshake it dispatches packages from the server.
 Normally these packages contain messages in the following order:

 Each WIRE_CHUNK of audio data comes with a timestamp in server time and clients can use information from TIME and SERVER_SETTING messages to determine when playback has to be started.
-We handle this using a buffer with a length that compensate for for playback-delay, network jitter and DAC to speaker (determined through SERVER_SETTING).
+We handle this using a buffer with a length that compensate for playback-delay, network jitter and DAC to speaker (determined through SERVER_SETTING).

 Hardware